-Wildfires, earthquakes, and hurricanes displaced thousands of people last year.
-People lost their homes, and with that, their belongings.
+Wildfires, earthquakes, and hurricanes displaced effect artists and creatives every year.
+Artists lose their homes, studios, inventory, artwork, and livelihood. .
 For many artists, their home is not only where they sleep, but where they generate, finish, and store much of their artwork.
 That artwork, along with equipment and supplies, frequently comprise an artist’s major assets.
 Anything from a natural disaster to your neighbor’s faulty wiring could threaten your body of work.

 While museums and galleries design their spaces with concrete and fire-resistant walls and hire security teams to wait out storms alongside their collections, chances are most artists do not have those resources readily available.
 However, there are several measures artists can easily take to protect their body of work when disaster strikes.